 The Triangle Approach

 Picture a triangle with the fat part on the bottom.
 We don't want to bother figuring out what weeds you have if your lawn is infested with 20 different weeds.
 We want to eliminate most of them with an inexpensive, readily-available, easy-to-apply weed killer.
 First, we apply a fertilizer to get them growing, This causes a growth spurt, and the metabolism goes up.
 Somewhere between Days 10-14 this tendency peaks (it is longer for organic fertilizers).
-"Weed-and-Feed" products can't take advantage of this growth spurt.
+"Weed-and-Feed" products can't take advantage of this growth spurt, because they apply the fertilizer and the herbicide at the same time.
 This is the moment to strike - hit the weeds with a general-purpose broadleaf liquid weed killer containing 2,4D - possibly in combination with Dicamba and/or MCPP.
 This is a broad-spectrum kill that will get lots of easy-to-kill weeds.
 Generally it is a fairly fast kill of 7-14 days.
 Brand names do not matter - the ingredients do.
 If you had a lot of weeds, you may repeat the treatment a second time.
+In general, sprayed liquid applications work best, as they are absorbed by both the leaves and roots.

 The middle part of the triangle is for the tougher weeds that don't knuckle under to broad-spectrum killers.
 If you started with 20 weed types, you'll probably be down to 3-4 types now.
 These will generally be things like Clover, Chickweed, Oxalis, Wild Violets and Ground Ivy.
-It's a good idea to get these weeds identified by someone on BESTLAWN.INFO.
+It's a good idea to get these weeds identified by someone on AROUNDTHEYARD.COM.
 The weed-killers needed will not be household names, but will be widely-available.
 The kills will be slower - often 2-3 treatments 14 days apart, with nothing visibly damaged for a long time.
 Stay the course - the weed killers work.
 The weeds may just get smaller and weaker without yellowing.
+The most common herbicide at the Level 2 part of the triangle is Triclopyr, when found in concentrations of 8% or so.
+Lower concentrations often fail to complete the job.

 Following the Triangle Approach keeps costs down and eliminates a lot of frustration.
 You see progress and results.
 It takes patience, but works 90%+ of the time.